zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-script.markdown

 ### How to run Poshi Script validation

 Syntax validation for Poshi Script is built into the existing Poshi validation logic.
-In order to run normal validation, use the script that has been configured to run Poshi validation in your project.
-This can be performed by running `gradlew validatePoshi` from a build.gradle file, or `ant -f build-test.xml run-poshi-validation` in liferay-portal branches.
+To run normal validation, use your project's script that has been configured to run Poshi validation.
+This can be performed by running `gradlew validatePoshi` from a `build.gradle` file, or `ant -f build-test.xml run-poshi-validation` in liferay-portal branches.

 If you need help identifying the error, please use the #poshi Slack channel or contact @kenjiheigel for help.